axibase/atsd/changelogs/2017_47/README.md

 ### Issue 4724

-[Rule functions](../../rule-engine/functions-rules.md) provide a way to check the status of windows created by other rules.
+[Rule functions](../../rule-engine/functions-rules.md) check the status of windows created by other rules.

 The `rule_open` function checks if there is at least one window with the `OPEN` or `REPEAT` status for the specified rule.